Fall Table Settings

 A gorgeous centerpiece is a great way to start when planning your fall table setting.
 Use our video to find a unique idea for your table.
 Sticking with tonally-similar elements serves as a base for elegant table settings.

 Keep It Simple

-Love a clean look?
-Fill glass containers with faux-fruits and berries for an easy and elegant centerpiece.
-Round out the table with simple white dishes and adorable hanging berries on the chandelier.
+Table settings for fall don't have to be complicated.
+If you want a clean look for your fall table decorations, fill glass containers with faux-fruits and berries for an easy and elegant centerpiece.
+Round out the rustic table settings with simple white dishes and adorable hanging berries on the chandelier.

 Make an Easy, Rustic Table Setting

-Mix modern, natural, and rustic elements to create this elegant fall table setting.
+Mix modern, natural, and rustic elements to create this elegant table setting.
 Streamlined plates contrast the earthy woven place mat and napkin ring.
-A colorful runner of autumn leaves is an easy way to bring in fall color.
+A colorful runner of autumn leaves is an easy way to bring color to your autumn table settings.

 Use a Monochrome Palette